-This E3UB provides an overview of random and systematic errors affecting the UoL CO2_TAN_OCFP v1 TanSat XCO2 retrieval submitted for the European Space Agency's Green House Gases Climate Change Initiative plus (ESA GHG-CCI+) Climate Research Data Package version No.5 (CRDP#5) and No. 6 (CRDP#6).
-CRDP#5 and CDRP#6 use the same UoL CO2_TAN_OCFP v1 TanSat XCO2 retrieval but CRDP#5 cover the March 2017 to May 2018 period for overpasses over TCCON sites while CRDP#6 includes global (land only) data for June and August 2017.
+This E3UB provides an overview of random and systematic errors affecting the UoL CO2_TAN_OCFP v1.2 TanSat XCO2 retrieval submitted for the European Space Agency's Green House Gases Climate Change Initiative plus (ESA GHG-CCI+) Climate Research Data Package version No.5 (CRDP#5) and No. 7 (CRDP#7).
+CRDP#6 is omitted due to the error described in the executive summary.
+CRDP#5 uses the UoL CO2_TAN_OCFP v1 TanSat XCO2 retrieval while CRDP#7 uses the UoL CO2_TAN_OCFP v1.2 TanSat retrieval.
+CRDP#7 uses the same validation performed in CRDP#5.
+CRDP#5 covers the March 2017 to May 2018 period for overpasses over TCCON sites only, while CRDP#7 includes global (land only) nadir data for 1st March 2017 to 23rd May 2018.